Configuring Django Settings: Best Practices

 - “Inheritance” of settings can be hard to trace and maintain.

-To solve the issue with sensitive data, you can use environment variables.
+To solve the issue with sensitive data, you can use environment variables in Django.

 This is the simplest example using Python